Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

 If a state does not follow the correct evolution, it picks up an energy penalty from the transition rule terms.
 With penalty terms, we detect some undesired configurations, and also give them an energy penalty.
 However, there are other undesirable configurations that are not detected by any of those, as we are only using nearest-neighbor terms.
 However, these configurations all evolve under the transition rule terms into configurations that do pick up an energy penalty.
 This idea was introduced in \cite{AGIK09}, and was called the \textit{Clairvoyance Lemma}.

-As the result is dependent on the specific construction, a version of the Clairvoyance Lemma was proven in \cite{CPW22}, which works for any Hamiltonian with a specific set properties (they call them \textit{standard form Hamiltonian}, see Definition \ref{def:standard_form_Hamiltonian} below).
-Our Hamiltonian is built in the same way as theirs, so we can apply Clairvoyance Lemma 43 from \cite{CPW22} to check that our construction also evolves the remaining undesirable configurations to ones with an energy penalty.
+As the result is dependent on the specific construction, a version of the Clairvoyance Lemma was proven in \cite{CPW22} (in particular, their Lemma 43), which works for any Hamiltonian with a specific set properties (they call them \textit{standard form Hamiltonian}, see Definition \ref{def:standard_form_Hamiltonian} below).
+Our Hamiltonian is built in the same way as theirs, so we can apply Lemma 43 from \cite{CPW22} to check that our construction also evolves the remaining undesirable configurations to ones with an energy penalty.

 \begin{definition} We say that a Hamiltonian $H(L) = H_{trans}(L) + H_{pen}(L)$ acting on a Hilbert space $\mathcal{H} = (\mathbb{C}^C\otimes\mathbb{C}^Q)^{\otimes L} = (\mathbb{C}^C)^{\otimes L}\otimes(\mathbb{C}^Q)^{\otimes L} := \mathcal{H}_C\otimes\mathcal{H}_Q$ is of \textit{standard form} if $H_{trans,pen}(L) = \sum_{i=1}^{L-1} h_{trans,pen}^{(i,i+1)}$, and $h_{trans,pen}^{(i,i+1)}$ satisfy the following conditions: \begin{enumerate} \item $h_{trans}^{(i,i+1)} \in \mathcal{B}\left((\mathbb{C}^C\otimes\mathbb{C}^Q)^{\otimes 2}\right)$ is a sum of transition rule terms, where all the transition rules act diagonally on $\mathbb{C}^C\otimes\mathbb{C}^C$ in the following sense.
 Given standard basis states $a,b,c,d\in\mathbb{C}^C$, exactly one of the following holds: \begin{itemize} \item There is no transition from $ab$ to $cd$ at all. \item $a,b,c,d\in\mathbb{C}^C$ and there exists a unitary $U_{abcd}$ acting on $\mathbb{C}^Q\otimes\mathbb{C}^Q$ together with an orthonormal basis $\{\ket{\psi_{abcd}^i}\}_i$ for $\mathbb{C}^Q\otimes\mathbb{C}^Q$, both depending only on $a,b,c,d$, such that the transition rules from $ab$ to $cd$ appearing in $h_{trans}$ are exactly $\ket{ab}\ket{\psi^i_{abcd}}\rightarrow \ket{cd}U_{abcd}\ket{\psi^i_{abcd}}$ for all $i$.